|

 album,” “Let it Be,” “Abbey Road,” the so-called red and blue compilations

-Producer Giles Martin has extensively meddled with the original mixes,
+producer Giles Martin has extensively meddled with the original mixes,

 essentially replacing the work done so artfully (with comparatively limited

 giving voice to every plink and plunk.
-And then there is Giles’ mixing
+And then there is Giles’ mixing judgement, which, among other crimes,

-lyrical, carefully crafted bass lines---integral to song arrangements---as
+lyrical, carefully crafted bass lines---integral to song arrangements---as rumbly background

 *The “bonus”